This presentation was delivered at

 Dark Patterns, which document how interfaces deliberately trick users into doing things they might not otherwise do, we have a pretty good idea what user-hostile design looks like.

 Newer initiatives are raising awareness of the dangers of building products that constantly require our attention.

 Time Well Spent asks designers to think about how we might rethink our products and the ways we measure success, to empower users rather than continually exploit them.

 There is an assumption that by breaking systems down in to smaller pieces, we can make them more maintainable, robust and fault tolerant.
 I’m not sure that’s entirely true.

 Just ask anyone that had the

-left-pad module as an npm dependancy in their project recently.
+left-pad module as an npm dependency in their project recently.